dalguete/contrainer/README.md

 the container was already working (already created) when this new entry was added, scripts with that header will not be run.

+For improved readability, spaces are allowed anywhere.
+When processed they will be simply removed.

 Super Privileged
 ----------------